cgoldberg/githubtakeout/README.md

 ### About:

 _githubtakeout_ is a data export tool for GitHub repositories.
-It clones your personal repos and gists, and create a tarball of each.
+It clones your personal repos and gists, and creates a tarball of each.

 ### Install: